Yoga Can Help You Build Better Bones in Just 12 Minutes A Day

 Encouraged by the results of this small study, Fishman decided to invest his own money to conduct a much larger study.
 He enlisted three collaborators — Yi-Hsueh Lu of The Rockefeller University, Bernard Rosner of Brigham and Women’s Hospital, and Dr. Gregory Chang of New York University — and solicited volunteers worldwide via the Internet for a follow-up of the initial pilot study.

 Seven hundred-forty-one volunteers responded.
-Participants were asked to complete a health history questionnaire and to send in the results of a DXA scan run no more than 6 months prior.
-Those whose DXA showed osteopenia or osteoporosis were also asked to have standard labs run to evaluate:
+Participants were asked to complete a health history questionnaire and to send in the results of a DEXA scan run no more than 6 months prior.
+Those whose DEXA showed osteopenia or osteoporosis were also asked to have standard labs run to evaluate:

 - Overall metabolic health